Micah-Ribbens/Robowars/README.md

 commit cec31b55a922d987eb8933093e75643a1ad9098e

 Changed the look of the game completely.
 It looks much better after this modification!
-There is also a funny bug where you can stick to the cieling infinitely by holding up while on the cieling (jump into cieling and keep the up arrow held in)
+There is also a funny bug where you can stick to the ceiling infinitely by holding up while on the ceiling (jump into ceiling and keep the up arrow held in)

 ### Changed the textures and made it more fun: 09/28/2021
 commit d3e058e0e15c4e5698cc772faa43be67856e667d